 You might think of Apple as a tech giant.
 Most of us would hardly be able to tell that it's a company that specializes.
 But actually, Apple iOS only accounted for 12.9% of the market in 2013 because most people are buying Android phones.

 Bad news for Apple?
 Not really.
 That is because they make 56% of the total profits in that industry.
-Apple concentrated on people who want the best quality phones.
+Apple concentrated on the ideal customer, i.e. people who want the best quality phones.
 That means if you want the best smartphone, you buy Apple.
+Their marketing efforts helped them achieve an impressive amount of brand loyalty.

 Quite obviously, increasing the market share of a brand in particular or that of the organization, in general, will be one of the most important growth metrics any top management will be striving to achieve.

 However, achieving a growth trajectory is not going to be an easy task.
-Ask any successful entrepreneur, and they will reveal that the process of reaching potential customers and increasing a company’s market share is a long and never-ending one.
+Ask any successful entrepreneur, and they will reveal that the process of reaching potential customers and increasing a companys market share is a long and never-ending one.
+It starts with a deep dive into market research and website analytics.

 Fast growth is very nearly an oxymoron.
 Your growth rate is a function of consistently pleasing your existing customer base and leveraging those loyal customers to become de facto brand evangelists.
 Growing fast for market share alone is a shortsighted strategy.
 Instead, customer retention is one of the tried and tested ways of ensuring a larger share of the market for your business.

-It doesn’t really matter what your product type might be.
+It doesn't really matter what your product type might be.
+Increasing market share means communicating effectively with your target market.
 Engagement through your social media platform will not only help in maintaining the existing customers but can also attract new customers at a fair pace.

-Encourage your targeted customers to respond by sharing or commenting as part of the online sales process.
+Encourage your current customers to respond by sharing or commenting as part of the online sales process.
 Use surveys smartly for feedback.
-User-generated content is one of the fastest ways to increase market size.
+User-generated content is one of the fastest ways to increase market size and let your loyal customer serve as a brand evangelist.

 Finding and acquiring new customers can be a time-consuming process.
-That’s why referral programs are being used by many B2B businesses.
+That's why referral programs are a key marketing strategy being used by many B2B businesses.

-Work out an effective referral program and roll it out as quickly as possible.
-Use that program to foster rapid growth, gain new leads and ensure greater conversion.
+Even a small business can establish an effective referral program and roll it out as quickly as possible.
+Use that program to foster rapid growth, improve existing customer relationships, gain new leads and ensure greater conversion.
 Your market share will also increase in the process, slowly but steadily.

 A number of factors can impact the market share of an organization.
-Finding a need and filling that need or, in other words, the ability to address a specific need of the market in a simple way can help create a distinctive position for your brand.
+Finding a need and filling that need or, in other words, leveraging product innovation to address a specific need of the market in a simple way can help create a distinctive position for your brand.
+How does your new product or service answer an unmet need?
+What makes you stand out against your direct competitors in a specific market?

 Your marketing team must work out of the box to create a distinct image for your brand and position it exceptionally.
 Then communicate your forte at every opportunity.
 This will make it easier to attract new customers and also keep the existing ones hooked.

-The process of increasing your company’s market share is a long and continuous one.
-By employing some of these tried and tested strategies of some of the most successful businesses in the world today, you can also scale your company, increase your market share, and bring more profit to the table.
+The process of increasing your company's market share is a long and continuous one.
+By employing some of these tried and tested strategies of some of the most successful businesses in the world today, you can also scale your company, achieve a higher market share, boost total sales, and bring more profit to the table.